joshbegley/nyt-latest/README.md

 `Poitras' first stint up with Boston this season didn't go as he might have hoped.
 This time, he might have figured it out.`\
 https://nytimes.com/athletic/6076321/2025/01/20/bruins-matt-poitras-breakthrough-providence/

-**Biden pardoned Leonard Peltier, an Indigenous rights activist convicted in F.B.I. killings.**\
+**Biden commutes prison sentence of Leonard Peltier, an Indigenous rights activist convicted in F.B.I. killings.**\
 `By Emily Cochrane`\
 https://nytimes.com/live/2025/01/20/us/trump-executive-orders/biden-pardoned-leonard-peltier-an-indigenous-rights-activist-convicted-in-fbi-killings